 - Contact Us

 As the COVID-19 pandemic unfolds, ANSAB is concerned about the danger it poses in Nepal, particularly, the impacts on the rural poor communities it serves.
-As the reported cases are increasing with no mortality from the disease, the danger is far from over.
-If we are unable to contain, allowing this virus to spread to high-density areas, working people neighbourhoods, and other centres of vulnerability and poverty, we will have to face health, economic, social and psychological disasters on a scale never experienced before.
-It is not yet clear how much of the people are infected and to what extent the disease will spread in the rural communities incl. in the ANSAB projects area, but we see that this has already been a cause of concern and hardship for many people due to its economic, social and psychological consequences.
+As the virus has spread to high-density areas, working people neighbourhoods, and other centres of vulnerability and poverty, we have now faced health, economic, social and psychological disasters on a scale never experienced before.
+We see that this has already been a cause of concern and hardship for many people due to its economic, social and psychological consequences.

 While the lessons from this crisis may serve as a wake up call to realize the need of paradigm shift in the concept of development from the present dominant model of consumerism and individualistic culture to a more balanced way of life with stable economy, peace, harmony and happiness for all beings.
 This would encourage individuals to change their behaviour that would be beneficial to them and others.
 This will take a considerable time and effort as change in behavior or habit is not easy.
 But we can start taking proper steps towards this direction for the future.
 In this context, the importance of the community-based, eco-centric agriculture and forestry works (with triple bottom lines of ecology, economy and equity) that ANSAB has been promoting over the past two decades cannot be highlighted more.
 The system helps people become more self-reliant, ensure more sustainable food systems and food security, increase rural prosperity, and create greater resilience to unwanted socio-economic and environmental changes.
 It is important to support a change in a direction where community-based, enterprise oriented local economy with sustainable production and marketing system come out stronger in the long run.